kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 The letter was completed the following day at Atlanta's Central Library while Micah was surrounded by CIA personnel and additional attempts to take his life were made.

 * Micah writes to Rev. Dr. Felix G. Williams, III expressing concern for the church and taking action, as a member, to protect the church and stop any further bloodshed.
 [Letter (PDF)](https://github.com/Mission23/mcbcmf/blob/base/assets/Correspondence/20230506-LetterToMCBC.pdf)
 * "Rev. Dr. Felix G. Williams, III" of Mount Calvary Missionary Baptist Church, Inc. responds to Micah, denying the allegations and is extremely out-of-character to Micah.
-[Letter (PDF)](https://github.com/Mission23/mcbcmf/blob/base/assets/Correspondence/20230506-ResponseToKEW.pdf)
+[Letter (PDF)](https://github.com/Mission23/mcbcmf/blob/base/assets/Correspondence/20230506-ResponseToKEW.pdf).
+Pay attention to the choir stand in the church’s letterhead.
+It shows a choir, an open baptismal, and the top of the original organ it it’s original place.
 * Attorney Yavon L. Griffin sends a Cease & Desist to Micah.
 [Letter (PDF)](https://github.com/Mission23/mcbcmf/blob/base/assets/Correspondence/20230526-CeaseAndDesist.pdf)
 * Micah responds to Attorney Yavon L. Griffin.
 [Letter (PDF)](https://github.com/Mission23/mcbcmf/blob/base/assets/Correspondence/20230629-ResponseToCeaseAndDesist.pdf)